chunxiaozhang2015/elasticsearch-oai/README.rst

 elasticsearch - an URI to address an Elasticsearch node.
 URI parameter ``es.cluster.name`` determines the cluster name

 client - ``bulk`` selects the default Elasticsearch BulkProcessor API, ``ingest`` selects an xbib implementation of bulk feeding with different error handling (advanced feature, not recommended for general use)

+deref_index - index name for dereferencing

+deref_type - index type name for dereferencing

+deref_prefix - prefix for triggering dereferencing

+deref_field - fields used for dereferencing

 License
 =======